-1017 Tissues can contain multiple cell populations that may have distinct mitochondrial subtypes.
-Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple 1018 stages and sizes which may be altered by a range of factors.
-The isolation of mitochondria (often 1019 achieved through differential centrifugation) can therefore yield a subsample of the 1020 mitochondrial types present in a tissue, depending on isolation protocols utilized (e.g., 1021 centrifugation speed).
-This possible bias should be taken into account when planning 1022 1023 experiments using isolated mitochondria.
-Different sizes of mitochondria are enriched at specific centrifugation speeds, which is used for isolation of mitochondrial subpopulations.
-1024
+1017 Tissues can contain multiple cell populations that may have distinct mitochondrial 1018 subtypes.
+Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple 1019 stages and sizes that may be altered by a range of factors.
+The isolation of mitochondria (often 1020 achieved through differential centrifugation) can therefore yield a subsample of the 1021 mitochondrial types present in a tissue, depending on the isolation protocols utilized 1022 (e.g., centrifugation speed).
+This possible bias should be taken into account when 1023 planning experiments using isolated mitochondria.
+Different sizes of mitochondria are 1024 enriched at specific centrifugation speeds, which is used for isolation of mitochondrial 1025 subpopulations.

 Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
 The fraction of mitochondria in the isolate is expressed as mitochondrial recovery.
-At a high mitochondrial recovery the sample of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low 1029 recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of 1030 the concentration of a mitochondrial marker in the tissue homogenate, $C{mtE,thom}$, which 1031 simultaneously provides information on the specific mitochondrial density in the sample.
+At a high mitochondrial recovery the sample of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low